FilipeGFS/readme-simulador-fenix/README.md

 obtaining important data about it, such as drag force, different drag coefficient types, the position of center of pression, trajectory expected, stress data and so much more.
 By reading this document, you are going to be able to understand how to use this simulator, as well as what it calculates, what inputs it needs and what outputs it returns.
-Thus, this document will be divided in the following topics, defined according to the folders and archives of the project:
+Thus, this document is divided in the following topics, defined according to the folders and archives of the project:
 + Data
 + Utils
 + Physics